 Areas in Need of Additional Information and/or Clarification Charter Applicant's Response CRC Review/Comments The committee requests additional clarification in order to fully meet the Standards for this area of application: The committee is concerned about the highlighted comment.
-Regardless if the This section, and the budget section, should be reviewed to ensure compliance with federal, state and local requirements and to ensure that We will be using the Public school food services and the children will pay for their applicant questions whether anyone will use the school lunch program, the school is projected food services costs are realistic.
-(Page 109, Appendix C) own meals unless they qualify for the free responsible to supply basic equipment to lunch program.
-That item is not included in run the program.
-Those costs are not the budget because we do not know if reflected in the budget. anyone will use the service.
+Regardless if the This section, and the budget section, should be reviewed to ensure compliance with federal, state and local requirements and to ensure that We will be using the Public school food services and the children will pay for their applicant questions whether anyone will use the school lunch program, the school is

+projected food services costs are realistic.
+(Page 109, Appendix C) , responsible to supply basic equipment to

+1 0 run the program.
+Those costs are not

+reflected in the budget.

+anyone will use the service.